Plain weave

 A balanced plain weave can be identified by its checkerboard-like appearance.
 It is also known as one-up-one-down weave or over and under pattern.

 Examples of fabric with plain weave are chiffon, organza, percale and taffeta.

 Etymology

-According to the 12th-century geographer al-Idrīsī, the city of Almería in Andalusia manufactured imitations of Iraqi and Persian silks called ‘attābī, which David Jacoby identifies as "a taffeta fabric made of silk and cotton (natural fibers) originally produced in Attabiya, a district of Baghdad."
+According to the 12th-century geographer al-Idrīsī, in Andalusī-era Almería, imitations of Iraqī and Persian silks called «عَتَّابِيِّ» —‘attābī— were manufactured, which David Jacoby identifies as "a taffeta fabric made of silk and cotton (natural fibers) originally produced in Attabiya, a district of Baghdad."
 The word was adopted into Medieval Latin as attabi, then French as tabis and English as tabby, as in "tabby weave".

 End uses

 Its uses range from heavy and coarse canvas and blankets made of thick yarns to the lightest and finest cambries and muslins made in extremely fine yarns.
 Chiffon, organza, percale and taffeta are also plain weave fabrics.